As of 2025, cybercrime costs are projected to reach $10.5 trillion annually, a significant increase from $3 trillion in 2015.

 6. Speak to Your Legal Team

 Your corporate data isn’t just your own.
 It also contains the personal information of your clients and other parties.
 If this data is leaked, your clients will be expecting an explanation.
 Failing to provide an assessment of the damages could lead to legal action against your organization.
-To ensure your company is ready for any situation, inform your legal team of the breach as soon as possible and pass along all information pertaining to the situation.
+To ensure your company is ready for any situation, inform your legal team of the breach as soon as possible and pass along all information about the situation.
 For your legal team to respond proactively and effectively, they need to be fully aware of all details.